 The State's approved attainment plan should include an emissions inventory (attainment inventory) which can be used to demonstrate attainment of the NAAQS.
 The inventory should represent emissions during the same five-year period associated with the air quality data used to determine whether the area meets the applicability requirements of this policy (i.e., the most recent five years of air quality data).
 If the attainment inventory year is not one of the most recent five years, but the State can show that the attainment inventory did not change significantly during that five-year period, it may still be used to satisfy the policy.
-If the attainment inventory is determined to not be representative of the most recent 5 years, a new inventory must be developed.
+If the attainment inventory must be developed.
 The State should review its inventory every three years to ensure emissions growth is incorporated in the attainment inventory if necessary.